Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

 \subsection{Influence functions}

-Machine learning engineers may be interested in estimating the sensitivity of the optimum $\theta^*$ to small changes in the objective function $f$, for example if one data point is given slightly more weight (Koh, Liang 2017):
+Machine learning engineers may be interested in estimating the sensitivity of the optimum $\theta^*$ to small changes in the objective function $f$, for example if one data point is given slightly more weight.\footnote{A recommended background paper about influence functions is Koh and Liang, 2017, ``Understanding Black-box Predictions via Influence Functions'' \cite{koh2017}.}

-We can use calculus to derive a general formula $\theta^*$ relating changes in the location of an extremum $\theta^*$ to changes in a second function parameter $t$.
+We can use calculus to derive a general formula $\theta^*$ relating changes in the location of an optimum (or local extremum) $\theta^*$ to changes in a second function parameter $t$.
 Suppose we have a function $f(\theta, t)$ which we wish to minimize with respect to $\theta$:

 We are interested in knowing $\dby{}{t}\theta^*(t)$, in other words how much the optimal $\theta$ will change when we vary the ``hyperparameter'' $t$.
 Under certain smoothness assumptions, we have, from the stationary property of the optimum,